shatsky/lightning-image-viewer/README.md

 Note: release artifacts are built with build provenance attestation, allowing to verify that they are built via GitHub Actions workflow on GitHub CI/CD from original source.
 Attestations are available at https://github.com/shatsky/lightning-image-viewer/attestations (direct link to attestation for specific release should be provided in release notes), verification is as simple (if you trust GitHub to verify its signatures for you) as comparing SHA-256 hash of downloaded file with one listed in attestation.
 This is particulary helpful for Windows users who might encounter Microsoft antivirus detecting "Trojan/Wacatac.B!ml" or similarly named malware in it (which it randomly detects in unknown unsigned binaries, "!ml" suffix suggests it's AI detection)

+Note: Windows binary should work properly on Windows 10 version 1903 (May 2019 update, in which support for setting process code page to UTF-8 via app manifest was added) and later

-Note: Ubuntu package is built on/for Ubuntu 25.04; it's 1st Ubuntu release to have SDL3, as of writing this it's not released yet, but daily images are available
+Note: Ubuntu package is built on/for Ubuntu 25.04 (1st Ubuntu release with SDL3, as of writing this it's not released yet, but daily images are available)

 ## Usage